RedShakespeare/ia-ch/README.md

 ## Fetching the source code

-Clone the IA repository on Github:
+Clone the IA repository on GitLab:

     https://gitlab.com/martin-tornqvist/ia